 Graduates entering the IT industry in the UK can expect:

-• Long working hours - employers tend to emphasise completing a task or project over maintaining standard 9am-5pm office hours.
+• Long working hours - employers tend to emphasise completing a task or project over maintaining standard 9am to 5pm office hours.

 • Opportunities to work abroad - many large IT companies have branches or subsidiaries in other countries.

-• The chance to be self-employed - it's not unusual for graduates to go freelance, work as a contractor or even start their own companies.
+• The chance to be self-employed - it's not unusual for graduates to go freelance, work as contractors, or even start their own companies.

 • A constantly changing industry - as new technologies and software are developed, it's important to keep your skills up to date to remain at the top of your profession.

-To find out more about salaries and working conditions for specific roles, explore our IT job profiles.
+Discover more about salaries and working conditions by exploring our IT job profiles.

 What are the IT skills shortages?

-Representing over 800 member organisations, industry trade association techUK has highlighted the need for the UK's growing digital skills gaps to be addressed to remain at the forefront of innovation and research and development (R&D).
+Representing over 800 member organisations, the industry trade association techUK has highlighted the need to address the UK's growing digital skills gaps to remain at the forefront of innovation and research and development (R&D).

-Indeed, TechNation's People and Skills Report 2022 showed that while the number of advertised tech jobs had risen to a remarkable two million, higher than any other area of the UK jobs market, many employers are still unable to fill their vacancies.
+TechNation also found that while the number of advertised tech jobs had risen to a remarkable two million, higher than in any other area of the UK jobs market, many employers still struggle to fill their vacancies.

-The top in-demand skills were those associated with data, followed by management, engineering and security.
+The top in-demand skills are those associated with data, followed by management, engineering and security.

-The top roles employers were looking to fill included:
+The key roles employers are looking to fill include:

 • business analyst